greglobinski/gatsby-starter-hero-blog/content/pages/1--about/index.md

 This is a demo site of the [HeroBlog](https://github.com/greglobinski/gatsby-starter-hero-blog), a [GatsbyJS](https://www.gatsbyjs.org/) starter.

-The starter is a ready to use, easy to customize 'like theme' starter.
-All

 ### Features:

 * Easy editable content in **Markdown** files (posts, pages and parts)